disblu/guidelines/git/README.md

 ## 3.1 Identify yourself

-If you haven't use git before you need to setup a basic configuration, the first thing you need to do is to tell git who you are.
-The name and email will be used by git to identify the person who is making the changes.
+If you haven't use Git before you need to setup a basic configuration, the first thing you need to do is to tell Git who you are.
+The name and email will be used by Git to identify the person who is making the changes.

 ```bash
 $ git config --global user.name "Disblu"